Managing process water quality in heater-cooler units

 Step 2

 The complete process water is routed through the WCD2 flow cells.
-Water in additional connections, such as drain lines, can also be treated, ensuring that water often missed in conventional procedures is also cleaned.
+Water in additional connections, such as drain lines, can also be treated.
+This ensures that process water volumes often missed in conventional procedures are included in the treatment process.

 Step 3

-Reactive oxidants are generated electrochemically in the WCD2 flow cells which inactivate and break down microorganisms, germs and pathogens across the entire process water which ensures its quality.
+Reactive oxidants are generated electrochemically in the WCD2 flow cells and inactivate microorganisms and pathogens throughout the entire process water.

 Result

-The entire process water system remains permanently pathogen-free, ensuring stable and reliable operating conditions.
+The entire process water remains permanently pathogen-free, ensuring stable and reliable operating conditions.

 Meet our patented Boron-Doped Diamond (BDD) Electrode Technology